 - During a healing period of three to four months, your jawbone and implants will fuse.

-- Your permanent, natural-looking dentures will be attached to the implants.
+- Your permanent, natural-looking dentures will then be attached to the implants.

 What Are the Advantages of All-on-4 Implants?